6 Writing Dockerfiles

 Now that you’re familiar with the basics of Dockerfiles and how to use them to build images, let’s dive into some more of the things you can do with them.

-FROM is one of the main commands that a Dockerfile can take as described by their documentation.
+FROM is one of the main commands that a Dockerfile can take, as described by their documentation.

-Now you are also familiar with CMD which runs something when the container is built
+Now you are also familiar with CMD which runs something when the container is built.

-FROM creates a layer from the another Docker image.
+FROM creates a layer from another Docker image.
 CMD specifies what command to run within the container.
 RUN builds your application with make.
 COPY adds files from your Docker client’s current directory.

 Next let’s use RUN to add a package to our image.